aalacy/storelocatore-scrapers/apify/quincya/storelocator/bancorpsouth_com__atm/README.md

---ignore StateLevelCountValidator (Confirmed on website)
+--ignore LatLngDuplicationValidator (Confirmed on website)